 “We didn’t set out to find a warehouse, we were looking for somewhere we could adapt to us,” say Kyra and Dave of the converted switchboard factory they share.
 Theirs is truly a live-work space, with living area, home office and photography studio combined on one half of the ground floor.

-Bringing in natural elements, color and some unexpected textures helps to offset the grittiness of the warehouse"
+Bringing in natural elements, colour and some unexpected textures helps to offset the grittiness of the warehouse.”

 Even if a space isn’t always private, it can still feel personal.
 “Our bedroom is open to everybody coming in and out, but we’ve found ways to make it feel like ‘us’ without making friends, colleagues and people who don’t know us feel uncomfortable – we don’t need to have pictures of ourselves all over the walls,” says Kyra.

 You don’t need an outdoor space to feel connected to nature.
 In their hallway, Kyra and Dave have added a fake grass runner underfoot and brought garden furniture indoors.
 They use the space to enjoy breakfast in the sun through their big bank of windows.